Can Obesity Rewire Growing Minds?

 Clinicians and fitness professionals can use advanced body composition analyzers like InBody to:

-• Monitor visceral fat and lean mass to identify early mental health challenges.
+•Monitor visceral fat and lean mass to help identify early signs of mental health challenges.

-• Guide personalized interventions using objective data, motivating children and families through progress tracking
+• Guide personalised interventions using objective data, motivating children and families through progress tracking

 • Support holistic health programs that integrate physical fitness promotion as a mental health strategy